 A summary of registered and/or known archaeological sites within a 1-kilometre radius of the study area was gathered from the Archaeological Sites Database, administered by MTCS.
-As a result it was determined that no (0) archaeological sites relating directly to Euro-Canadian habitation/activity had been formally registered within the immediate vicinity of the study area.
-There are no noted archaeological sites that are situated within 300 metres of the study area.
-Therefore, they have no impact on determinations of archaeological potential with respect to the archaeological assessment of the proposed undertaking.
+As a result it was determined that there are no (0) archaeological sites relating directly to Post-contact habitation/activity formally registered within the immediate vicinity of the study area.